 II.
-When people don't give thanks, it's a signal that the gospel is needed.
+When we fail to give thanks, it's an evidence that we need the gospel.

 That's what Romans is, a call to embrace the gospel.
 Romans 1:16-17 "I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes...
 For in the gospel a righteousness from God is revealed, a righteousness that is by faith..."
 As we walk through the book of Romans we discover that we have three needs, and the lack of thanksgiving reveals them.